 From here the boiler room can be found which has a further external door to the rear and a useful wood store.

-The utility room is located at the end of the hallway and benefits from a range of wall and base units with a stainless steel sink and mixer tap set within, along with further storage shelves.
+The utility room is well proportioned and is located at the end of the hallway.
+The room benefits from a range of wall and base units with a stainless steel sink and mixer tap set within, along with further storage shelves.

 Returning to the hallway a curved staircase rises to the first floor, passing two large windows and leading to the landing which benefits from useful storage cupboards.
 The hallway leads to the master bedroom which is a double with front and side aspect views and has a generous amount of built in wardrobes and a glass partition which provides further built in storage.
 The room benefits from a dressing area with built in vanity unit with mirror and dressing table and further fitted wardrobes.
 This in turn leads to the master en-suite bathroom which comprises of low level WC, his and her sinks set upon a tiled vanity unit, sunken bath with tiled surround and separate shower cubicle.
 The en-suite is tiled throughout with two large windows overlooking the rear courtyard.